StuntsPT/Radeon-tray/README.md

 Just run Radeon-tray.py.
 It should place an icon in your systray, which you can right click to change the power method (dynpm or profile) and the power profile (auto, low, mid or high).
+Set the permissions of /sys/class/drm/card0/device/power_profile and of /sys/class/drm/card0/device/power_method to be writable by your user (by default only root can change these values);

+    chmod a+w /sys/class/drm/card0/device/power_profile will work, but feel free to use any other method;
+    To make the changes permanent don't forget to add the chmod line to your rc.local or equivalent in your distro (If your /etc/rc.local contains an exit 0 line, then the chmod line has to be placed before it);
+    If you are using systemd, you can create /etc/tmpfiles.d/radeon-power-profile.conf with the following line: w /sys/class/drm/card0/device/power_profile 0666 - - - mid w /sys/class/drm/card0/device/power_method 0666 - - - profile
+    This will change the permissions of power_profile so that any user can change the power method and profile;

+Do not forget to do the same to /sys/class/drm/card1/... if you use more than one card!

 That's about it.